dotnet/AspNetCore.Docs/aspnetcore/tutorials/first-web-api.md

 # [Visual Studio for Mac](#tab/visual-studio-mac)

-For macOS, switch to the .NET 7 version of this tutorial.
+For Visual Studio for Mac, switch to the .NET 7 version of this tutorial.

 <!-- * In Visual Studio for Mac 2022, select **File** > **New Project...**.